Con artist entertainment is certainly having a moment.

 Between Netflix and Hulu’s dueling documentaries on entrepreneur Billy McFarland’s fraudulent Fyre Festival and television shows like Dirty John, it’s clear that we can’t get enough of grifter stories.

 The latest story?
-The podcast The Dropout, which follows the rise and fall of the brilliant, potentially sociopathic, Silicon Valley startup mogul Elizabeth Holmes and her now-defunct company, Theranos.
+The podcast The Dropout follows the rise and fall of the brilliant, potentially sociopathic, Silicon Valley startup mogul Elizabeth Holmes and her now-defunct company, Theranos.

 Elizabeth was poised to be a rising star in Silicon Valley.
 At one point, she was the world’s youngest female self-made billionaire.
 Now, she is under criminal indictment and faces up to 20 years in prison.
 The Dropout unpacks the story of Elizabeth’s unfathomable deception and tries to pinpoint exactly where things went wrong.